Bohdan-Khomtchouk/shinyDE/README.md

 </div>

 ## About
-`shinyDE` currently supports the following differential expression (DE) callers: edgeR, DESeq2, baySeq, NOISeq, SAMSeq, DEGseq, EBSeq, and PoissonSeq.
-Users can run multiple DE callers in parallel and observe mutual overlaps (i.e., results called in common between, e.g., edgeR and DESeq2, which can then further be sorted by p-value, FDR, etc.).  `shinyDE` also supports heatmaps, gene ontology (GO) analyses, and Venn diagrams.
+`shinyDE` is an R Shiny web server for all differential expression (DE) callers.
+Currently, `shinyDE` supports edgeR, DESeq2, baySeq, NOISeq, SAMSeq, DEGseq, EBSeq, and PoissonSeq.
+Users can run multiple DE callers in parallel and observe mutual overlaps of statistical results called in common between, e.g., edgeR and DESeq2, which can then further be sorted by p-value, FDR, etc.  `shinyDE` also supports heatmaps, gene ontology analyses, and Venn diagrams.

 ## Screenshots
 <div align="center">